EmilChoparinov/NetSuite-Interface-Uploader/README.md

 Upload the current file you have open with the 'Upload File' command.
 This will start a process in which whatever you have currently open in front of you will upload to NetSuite with the name being the files name.

+### Set Project Root Folder

+Set your current workspaces root NetSuite folder to upload with.
+Enter an internalid within NetSuite File Cabinet and all files will be uploaded relative to there.

 -----------------------------------------------------------------------------------------------------------

 ## Requirements